maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **On scaling laws**: Research on coarse-graining scaling laws in physics appears in renormalization group theory (Wilson, 1971) and critical phenomena.
 The scaling law D_f → α has a form similar to the scaling exponents of the renormalization group, but a different physical content: the renormalization group describes how coupling constants change with scale, while this paper describes how the information loss rate changes with the relative scaling of microscopic and macroscopic entropy.

 **On the arrow of time**: This paper forms a series with the first two papers.
-The first argues that the arrow of time and the unification predicament share a common source; the second argues for the structural source of irreversibility; this paper provides a quantitative theory of information loss rate.
+The first argues that the arrow of time and the unification predicament share a common source; the second argues for the structural source of irreversibility; this paper provides a quantitative theory of information loss rate and reports a negative result concerning time-reversal symmetry.

 ### 5. Structure of the Argument

 Section III defines the information loss rate and its properties.
 Section IV introduces rate-distortion theory and proves the inverse-inference error lower bound theorem.
 Section V gives rate-distortion functions for three common cases.
 Section VI provides numerical validation and the scaling law.
 Section VII validates the framework with a 2D Ising model.
-Section VIII discusses the sensitivity of D_f to the definition of Ω. Section IX discusses the relation to identification theory.
-Section X discusses ontological asymmetry.
-Section XI discusses scope and limitations.
-Section XII responds to objections.
-Section XIII concludes.
+Section VIII reports a negative result from the time-reversal symmetry test.
+Section IX discusses the sensitivity of D_f to the definition of Ω. Section X discusses the relation to identification theory.
+Section XI discusses ontological asymmetry.
+Section XII discusses scope and limitations.
+Section XIII responds to objections.
+Section XIV concludes.

 ---